NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Anchoring.md

 usage: "etched onto a weapon"
 license: "ORC"
 identify:
-description: "This rune prevents enemies from escaping your grasp by [[Conditions/Fleeing|Fleeing]] to other planes.
-If you critically hit a target with an anchoring weapon, the weapon casts [[Spells/Planar Tether|Planar Tether]] on the target (DC 27 Will, counteract modifier +17)."
+description: "Most magic weapons and armor gain their enhancements from potent eldritch runes etched into them.
+These runes allow for in-depth customization of items.
+Runes must be physically engraved on items through a special process to convey their effects.
+They take two forms: fundamental runes and property runes.
+Fundamental runes offer the most basic and essential benefits: potency runes add a bonus to either attack rolls or AC, striking runes add extra weapon damage dice, a resilient rune grants a bonus to saving throws.
+Property runes, by contrast, grant more varied effects—typically powers that are constant while the armor is worn or that take effect each time the inscribed item is used, such as a rune that grants energy resistance or one that adds fire damage to a weapon's attacks."
-powerTitle:
+powerTitle: "Anchoring"
 actionEconomy:
 type:
 frequency:
 trigger:
-mechanics:
+mechanics: "This rune prevents enemies from escaping your grasp by [[Fleeing]] to other planes.
+If you critically hit a target with an anchoring weapon, the weapon casts [[Planar Tether]] on the target (DC 27 Will, counteract modifier +17)."
 powerTitle2:
 actionEconomy2:
 type2: